timescale/docs/migrate/playbooks/rds-timescale-pg-dump.md

 Please be aware that this migration process requires a period of downtime for your production database, the duration of which is subject to the size of your database.
-If you want a migration solution from your RDS instance to Timescale that offers low downtime, please refer the following document: TODO HARKISHEN
+If you want a migration solution from your RDS instance to Timescale that offers low downtime, please refer the following document: [RDS to Timescale using live migration]
 </Highlight>

 ## Prerequisites